 When visiting Hong Kong during the National Day Golden Week holidays, choose less busy boundary control points to cross the border with ease.
 Click here to check the passenger traffic at each control point, or download the Hong Kong Immigration Department app to check the estimated queuing situation at each land boundary control point.

 “This is my fourth visit to Tai Kwun, I had seen it being renovated and now I always bring visitors here.
-Initially I didn’t know what to expect and was surprised because of the contrast between the colonial and modern buildings — it’s unique and I love that!
+Initially I didn’t know what to expect and was surprised because of the contrast between the historical and modern buildings — it’s unique and I love that!
 The atmosphere changes depending on which building you’re in; at the front it’s very relaxing, the prison area is sad, the modern spaces are arty — it’s a sum of very different parts and I like the fusion.
-I think prisons are interesting; it’s history, hard history, true history but history and it’s good that people get to see this side of Hong Kong.
+I think prisons are interesting; I think prisons are interesting.
+It’s history — hard but true history — and it’s good that people get to see this side of Hong Kong.
 I suggest taking your time as there’s so much to see; when you allow time, it’s easy to explore.”

 “I always like how in Hong Kong the old meets new and I came to Tai Kwun after reading that it’s one of the ‘top 50 things to do in Hong Kong’.
 A lot of what you find here is modern and Hong Kong is seen as a modern city, so it’s nice to see a bit of history.
-I like the buildings, the colonial architecture is really pretty; it’s classic and also vibrant with the open area in the middle.”
-Farrah Elizabeth de Souza, South African, living in Hong Kong
+I like the buildings, the historical architecture is really pretty; it’s classic and also vibrant with the open area in the middle.”